bonitasoft/bonita-doc/md/use-gzip-compression.md

 # Use gzip compression

 Using gzip compression in your application server can improve performance by reducing network load for some resources.
-This page describes how to activate gzip compression for a Bonita BPM Platform with Tomcat and with JBoss.
+This page describes how to activate gzip compression for a Bonita BPM Platform with Tomcat and with Wildfly.

-## JBoss
+## Wildfly

-To activate compression for JBoss:
+To activate compression for Wildfly:

 * For Linux systems: edit `bin/standalone.conf` and uncomment this line:
   ```bash